The programme admits new doctoral students five times a year: twice in the spring, once in the summer and twice in the autumn.

 Applications must meet the minimum requirements set for supervisory arrangements (see selection criteria).
 The application must include information on the following:

 Attach to your application a signed supporting statement / commitment (pdf) stating the planned supervision arrangements.
+You find the pdf form below in Doctoral programme's selection criteria, subtitle "Supervision".

 Please confirm in the application that you have or you have applied for all needed ethical permissions: a permit by an Ethical Review Board and/or by the National Animal Experiment Board, if required by the research arrangement.
 The permission documents need not to be attached to the application.